publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ### Societal impact

 1. Who are the end users of the codebase or the service the codebase powers?
-2. Do you have any success metrics for this codebase or the service it powers (like the [UK government's performance dashboard](https://www.gov.uk/performance))?
+2. Do you have any performance metrics for this codebase or the service it powers (like the [UK government's performance dashboard](https://www.gov.uk/performance))?

 ### Story